tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 I walked off, not sure what Marge had in mind, but at least now I’d get a chance to watch the others.

 I witnessed some interesting fights.
 I won’t describe all of them, but I will delve into the details of three cases that I found particularly interesting.
+For the record: I only use nicknames and stage names to refer to the fighters.

 The first one was between a boy called Armstrong and Bozo the clown boy from earlier.